Skip to main content

 Remote Sensing is the process of observing and accurately imaging the earth’s surface.
 Forest Research is using remote sensing to improve the reporting of key forest indicators such as woodland loss monitoring, storm damage monitoring and Larch mapping.

-Forest Research is utilising the most up to date remote sensing tools, including data collected from satellites, aircraft and drones, to accurately map GB woodland.
+Forest Research is utilising the most up-to-date remote sensing tools, including data collected from satellites, aircraft and drones, to accurately map GB woodland.

 Imagery from earth observation satellites is the basis of much of our current research.
 Forest research employ data collected by the European Space Agency’s Sentinel program.
 Their Sentinel-1 and Sentinel-2 satellites collect images of the Earth’s surface utilising radar and multispectral imaging.